KerakTelor86/TextEditor/README.md

 # TextEditor
-A simple text editor program I made for educational purposes.
+A simple text editor program I made to try to learn TkInter.